nairne1/QA/README.md

 * Shows what the human testers has access to.
 * They had the same controls as the AI agent, and they could manually report the bugs they encountered.
+* Controls:

+  * 'A' and 'D', or left and right arrow keys to move left and right.
+  * Space to jump.
+  * Esc or 'P' to pause the game.
+  * 'J' to show object hitboxes, and 'H' to show player heatmap.